 One of the more interesting aspects of Chopin’s personal life was his decade-long relationship with a woman named Aurore Dudevant (1804-1876), who was a novelist publishing under the pseudonym of George Sand (Penguin 1181).

-Chopin had a very distinct piano style that was nothing like the pounding triumph and brilliant glory of Beethoven and nothing like the macho bravado and miraculous virtuosity of Franz Liszt.
+Chopin had a distinct piano style nothing like the pounding triumph and brilliant glory of Beethoven and nothing like the macho bravado and miraculous virtuosity of Franz Liszt.

 Instead, Chopin’s piano style possessed a different sort of virtuosity, one marked by a delicate and soft touch.